-Trump may soon join history’s club of one-term presidents, rejected by Americans they led
+Trump just joined history’s club of one-term presidents, rejected by the Americans they led

 John Quincy Adams, 1825-1829

 There wasn’t another one-term president for nearly 25 years.
 Amazingly, when it finally happened again, it was John Adams’s son, John Quincy Adams.
-The younger Adams was one of the most qualified men ever to be president, having previously served as a senator, diplomat and Secretary of State.
+The younger Adams was one of the most qualified men ever to be president, having previously served as a senator, diplomat and secretary of state.
 But the manner in which he won doomed his presidency: He came in second in a four-way race, and the final decision was kicked to Congress.
-House Speaker Henry Clay was also the man in fourth place – he threw his support to Adams, and Adams was voted president.
+House Speaker Henry Clay was also the man in fourth place — he threw his support to Adams, and Adams was voted president.
 Then Clay became his secretary of state.
 The guy in first place, Andrew Jackson, did not appreciate this “corrupt bargain” and spent the next four years vowing to best Adams in a rematch, which he did.

 Martin Van Buren, 1837-1841